NoraH1to/setup-cli/README.md

 ### update

-synchronize the local repo with the remote
+Synchronize the local repo with the remote

 ```bash
 setup-cli update